guoqingbao/Pathofusion/README.md

 ## The dataset
-We provide datasets used in our study under folder "data".
+The datasets used in our study were provided under folder "data".
 Please contact corresponding author professor Manuel B. Graeber (manuel.graeber@sydney.edu.au) if you need raw whole-slide images.

 ## Pretrained models
-We provide pretrained models under results/bdcnn (torch_model.h5 and torch_model_cd276.h5) for feature recognition of H&E and IHC images.
+Pretrained models were provided under results/bdcnn (torch_model.h5 and torch_model_cd276.h5) for recognition of two modality neuro-features from whole-slide images.
 Please refer to BrainPredction.py or BrainPredction-276.py.
 Colour normalization of your whole-slides images is required before using the pretrained models (a reference image is given under folder "others").
 You may also train your own model using code provided.
 Usually, 30+ training cases are recommended.

 ## The marking system (labelling website)
 We also provide the source code for the pathology image labelling website, and you can perform off-line marking of your own whole-slides images in the intranet.
 You can use code provided (ExtractImagePatches.py) to establish your pathology database first, then you train your model using code provided.
 For non-commercial usage, please contact corresponding author to obtain the source code of the labelling website.